 prospects to take.
 You need to be direct in letting them know what actions you want them to execute.
 Therefore, the very first thing you need to do for you next direct mail campaign is to include a direct call to action.

+This is where high-quality direct mail copywriting first comes into play.
 Your call to action needs to be clear and concise in its words, and stand out from additional content on the marketing piece.
 It needs to appear a minimum of two times, once on the front of the piece and once on the back of the piece.

 You need to include images and graphics that will stand out from the crowd.
 The right ones will catch your eye first and allow you to notice any additional content second.
 The right image can also enhance your calls to action.